Alphabetical List of Posts

 • Stella Windsor Wright

-1814-1897 Born in Mendham but raised in Newark.
-Member of the first class of the New York Women’s Medical College, which graduated 1865.
+1814-1897 Susan was a member of the first class of the New York Women’s Medical College, which graduated 1865.
 She practiced as a physician until four years before her death.
 She practiced for several years in Newark (city directories through 1870) and then in New York.
-She died in New York…
+“It was because of her desire to help the…

 • Sylvia Guarino